-A digital elevation model (DEM) was prepared by interpolating contour lines at 10 m intervals from which topographic factors including slope gradient, aspect, and slope shape were obtained.
+A digital elevation model was prepared by interpolating contour lines at 10 m intervals from which topographic factors including slope gradient, aspect, and slope shape were obtained.

-Slope angle (Fig. 3 a), defined as the steepness of a surface, is the major parameter of slope stability analysis which can help us in understanding the characteristics of a basin for runoff and erosion processes (Vasu and Lee, 2016).
-The slope gradient of the study area varies in the range of 0°~73.6° and an average value of 21.3°.
-The slope gradients were divided into four categories: (i) flat to gentle (<15°), (ii) moderate (15-25°), (iii) steep (25-40°), and (iv)very steep (>40°).
-From the perspective of spatial distribution, the flat to gentle slope class mainly situates along the banks of the Gongshui River, while the surrounding mountainous areas have steep to very steep slopes (slope gradients of 20° to 45°).
+Slope angle (Fig. 3a), defined as the steepness of a surface, is the major parameter of slope stability analysis which can help us in understanding the characteristics of a basin for runoff and erosion processes (Vasu and Lee, 2016).
+The slope gradient of the study area varies in the range of $0-73.6^{\circ}$ and an average value of 21.3°.
+The slope gradients were divided into four categories: (i) flat to gentle ($< 15^{\circ}$), (ii) moderate $(15-25^{\circ})$, (iii) steep (25-40°), and (iv) very steep (> 40°).
+From the perspective of the spatial distribution, the flat-togentle slope class is mainly situated along the banks of the Gongshui River, while the surrounding mountainous areas have steep to very steep slopes (slope gradients of 20 to 45°).
 Based on the statistical results of LRM, the locations where landslides generally occurred are in the moderate slope class.
-This can be explained that steeply sloping areas are generally in high elevation areas where human activities are minimal and nearly no landslide activities have been detected in the inventory (Cervi et al., 2010; Zhou et al., 2018).
+This can be explained by the fact that steeply sloping areas are generally in high elevation areas where human activities are minimal and nearly no landslide activities have been detected in the inventory (Cervi et al., 2010; Zhou et al., 2018).

-Aspect (Fig. 3 b) is considered an important factor in landslide susceptibility assessment because of the role it plays in micro-climate and hydrology due to differences in exposure to sunlight, winds, rainfall (degree of saturation), and discontinuities (Yalcin et al., 2011).
+Aspect (Fig. 3b) is considered an important factor in landslide susceptibility assessment because of the role it plays in microclimate and hydrology due to differences in exposure to sunlight, winds, rainfall (degree of saturation) and discontinuities (Yalcin et al., 2011).
 The slope aspect was divided into eight categories.
 Statistical results using three years of data in the study area revealed that landslides generally occur on the slope aspect within the range of 40-100°.

-Defined along the line of maximum slope, profile curvature (Fig. 3 (c)) affects the acceleration and deceleration of flow and, therefore, influences subsequent erosion and deposition (Regmi et al., 2010).
+Defined along the line of maximum slope, profile curvature (Fig. 3c) affects the acceleration and deceleration of flow and, therefore, influences subsequent erosion and deposition (Regmi et al., 2010).
 However, the geological meaning of the profile curvature is not clear.
-To remedy this, this study classified the profile curvature map into three categories according to the values of the slope profile curvature: (i) convex; (ii) concave; (iii) straight (planar).
+To remedy this, this study classified the profile curvature map into three categories according to the values of the slope profile curvature: (i) convex, (ii) concave and (iii) straight (planar).
 These categories represent different slope shapes.
-In general, concave slopes are considered as potentially landslide-prone areas as they concentrate water at the lowest point that can generate adverse hydrostatic pressure whereas convex slopes are more stable than concave slopes because they disperse the runoff more equally down the slope (Kayastha, 2015).
+In general, concave slopes are considered to be potentially landslide prone areas as they concentrate water at the lowest point that can generate adverse hydrostatic pressure, whereas convex slopes are more stable than concave slopes because they disperse the runoff more equally down the slope (Kayastha, 2015).
 This point can be confirmed by the model used in this study.